Ninetalesgh/dndcampaign/vault/database/spells.md

 Your palm flares with black fire and you reach to grab a creature’s flesh.
 Make a melee spell attack.
 On a hit, the target takes 4d6 Necrotic damage and must make a CON Save.
 On a failed save, the creature takes an additional 2d8 Slashing damage as a handprint of its skin peels away, leaving a terrible scar.
 The scarred creature suffers disadvantage on CHAa (Persuasion) checks until cured by Lesser Restoration or similar magic.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, the Necrotic damage increases by 1d6 for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the Necrotic damage increases by 1d6 for each slot level above 2.
 - **Classes**: Cleric, Paladin, Sorcerer, Wizard *(Source: CS)*